 Once you’ve added your domain property, users, and linked your primary Google accounts, you’re ready to start tracking your website’s performance in the SERPs.

-If you’re new to SEO, understanding what the metrics represent is important.
+Much of the learning curve related to GSC is getting used to the jargon.
 Here is an overview of the primary metrics that Google tracks organized by how they are structured in your Google Search Console Account.

 Watch the below video for more information on how to make the most of the URL inspection tool and the data it provides.